Skip to content

 Service pupil premium funding (optional)

-The school received £2040 to support service pupil premium.
-This funding is allocated to provide additional pastoral support and enrichment opportunities and is included in the wider strategic budget (please see previous information).
+The school received £2,100 in Service Pupil Premium funding.
+This funding was allocated to provide additional pastoral support and enrichment opportunities and is included within the wider strategies budget (see previous sections).

-Service pupil students access the pastoral team to support their wellbeing on an individual basis.
-This had a positive impact on the students' attendance, which allowed them to participate in the full curriculum and attend a variety of enrichment activities, including subsidised peripatetic lessons and trips.
+Service pupil students accessed targeted pastoral support to promote their wellbeing on an individual basis.
+This support had a positive impact on attendance, enabling pupils to access the full curriculum and participate in a range of enrichment activities, including subsidised peripatetic lessons and educational trips.